syntax-tree/hast-util-select/readme.md

 ###### Notes

-*   \* — Not supported in `matches`
+*   \* — not supported in `matches`
-*   † — Needs a user, browser, interactivity, or scripting to make sense
+*   † — needs a user, browser, interactivity, or scripting to make sense
-*   ‡ — Not supported by the underlying algorithm
+*   ‡ — not supported by the underlying algorithm
-*   § — Not very interested in writing / including the code for this
+*   § — not very interested in writing / including the code for this
-*   ‖ — Too new, the spec is still changing
+*   ‖ — too new, the spec is still changing

 ## Types